plgagne/Game-Boy-Essentials/drafts/Game Boy Camera.md

 We have no information about what the hardware could have looked like, but we can be quite certain no important external changes were planned.
 Perhaps the camera would have been pink, with a Hello Kitty decal on it.
 [It's when you load up this golden master in an emulator](https://archive.org/details/hello-kitty-pocket-camera-japan-rc-2) that you see the extensive user interface changes.
 While all the camera functionnality from the released version is present, nothing from the released Game Boy Camera UI was reused.
 I'm not versed enough in Japanese to explore the interface in detail but my cursory look revealed a much improved UI.
 For example, if pressing Start sends you to another screen, you see a mention from the Hello Kitty UI.
 All the creepy pictures and inscrutable in-jokes have been removed.
 It's clear the Hello Kitty UI was the second version of the *Game Boy Camera* interface, and this second crack at the problem should have been what was released.

-## Game Boy Camera Gets A Receipt Printer
+## Game Boy Camera Gets A Dumb Printer

 Nowadays, people are satisfied that their photos live online, but when they made the Game Boy Printer, everybody expected to get printed copies of every picture they took.
 You could trade pictures with another Game Boy Camera using a Link Cable, but keeping your pictures imprisoned inside a Game Boy Camera was a non-starter; Nintendo wanted to provide printing capabilities.
 While Nintendo could have answered with a stereotypically Japanese solution by putting printing kiosks in combinis all over Japan they instead developped a portable printer one could easily buy alongside the camera.
 This was a great idea in practice, and a marked improvement over *Mario Paint*.
 I feel like it didn't reach its full potential because it never had any print capabilities outside of *record your art on a VHS tape and figure something out from there*.